-While completing her M.A. in Psychology, in 2005, Lidia was working for Bigram, where she recruited middle, senior and top management across FMCG, automotive, industry and pharma.
+In 2005, while completing her M.A. in Psychology, Lidia was working for Bigram, where she recruited middle, senior and top management across FMCG, automotive, industry and pharma.
 She also conducted outplacement programs.
 In 2010, she moved to Human Direct, a personnel consulting firm.
-Three years later, Lidia started to work independently as an HR Consultant in insurance & chemical industry (assessments & executive search).
+Three years later, Lidia started to work independently as an HR Consultant in insurance & chemical industry (competency & potential assessments, executive search).
 She also has experience in HR Business Partnering in the chemical (Ciech Group) and medical care (Medicover) industry.
-Lidia has completed two postgraduate studies: “Human Resources Management”, “Employer Branding”.
+Lidia has completed two postgraduate studies: “Human Resources Management” and “Employer Branding”.
 She joined Career Angels in 2019 and works in English and Polish.

 Why are you a Career Angel?
 What’s your favourite part of your work?